How Long Does a Process Server Have to Serve You in California?

 What happens if the process server can't serve the defendant in time?

 Yes.
 California law doesn't restrict service to business hours.
-Process servers can serve documents at any hour, though evening or weekend service may require a premium.
+Process servers can serve documents at any hour, though evening or weekend service may carry a premium.
 For restraining orders and other urgent matters, after-hours service is common.

 Does substitute service take longer to be effective than personal service?